Kwesi-Adom/first-project1/README.md

 # first-project1
-The first unfinished python project which is about a school management system
+The first python project which is about creating a system which accepts a correct password when entered correctly and denies you when the password entered is incorrect